envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the purpose of the `external-repository-token` parameter in `github/codeql-action/init` GitHub Action?

-a) It allows the action to access a private GitHub repository that contains configuration files, queries or packs that are required for the analysis.
+a) It allows the action to upload the generated CodeQL database to a private GitHub repository.

-b) It allows the action to upload the results of the analysis to a private GitHub repository.
+b) It allows the action to access a private GitHub repository that contains configuration files, queries or packs that are required for the analysis.

-c) It allows the action to access a private GitHub repository that contains the source code to be analyzed.
+c) It allows the action to upload the results of the analysis to a private GitHub repository.

-d) It allows the action to upload the generated CodeQL database to a private GitHub repository.
+d) It allows the action to access a private GitHub repository that contains the source code to be analyzed.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 It allows the action to access a private GitHub repository that contains configuration files, queries or packs that are required for the analysis.